 To Roast the Veggies

-While the noodles boil, preheat the oven to 400°F and line a baking sheet with parchment paper.
+- While the noodles boil, preheat the oven to 400°F.

-Drizzle the mushrooms with 2 teaspoons of olive oil, and drizzle the zucchini and pepper each with 1 teaspoon.
+- Drizzle the mushrooms with 2 tablespoons of olive oil, and drizzle the zucchini and peppers with the remaining tablespoon of oil.
 Gently use your hands to rub the oil into the veggies, distributing it evenly, then sprinkle the veggies with salt and pepper.

-Roast the veggies until tender and browned in spots, for about 25 minutes.
-Leave the oven on when you remove the veggies.
+- Roast the vegetables until they're tender and browned in spots, for about 25 minutes.
+Remove them from the oven when they're done, but leave the oven on.

 To Make the Vegan Ricotta

-Taste-test and adjust the amount of salt and/or lemon juice if you like.
+- Taste-test and adjust the amount of salt and/or lemon juice if desired.

 To Assemble the Lasagna